daniel-tran/meaningless/README.md

   - YAML/JSON/XML/CSV files for persistent storage of Bible passages or as input for other applications and scripts.
 - Handling of edge case passages, such as those with tabular data and omitted passages in certain translations.
 - Flags to enable particular content modifications, such as ignoring passage numbers.
+- Filtering on Bible passages from a local file based on a given text input or regular expression.

 **Now accepting feature requests!** If you want to see a certain feature included, please create an issue describing all the necessary details.